popovstefan/customer-feedback/README.md

 You will have the chance to tryout a data science project in Java via working with Apache Flink.
 Flink is a data streaming framework used in many companies for real-time data transformations.
 It's open-source, and has strong development community behind it.
 In this workshop, we'll demonstrate, on a synhetic example, how we can use Flink to wrangle raw data sets, do feature engineering, and make predictions with Python-trained XGboost model, on-the-fly, in real-time, as the data arrives.

 ## Workshop Agenda
-- **17:00 - 17:35:** Introduction to the workshop, problem description, exploratory data analysis, data modeling
+- **17:00 - 17:30:** Introduction to the workshop, problem description, exploratory data analysis, data modeling
-- **17:35 - 18:20:** Introduction to Flink: dataflow programming, streaming API
+- **17:30 - 18:05:** Introduction to Flink: dataflow programming, streaming API
+- **18:05 - 18:20:** Moving from batch scenario, to a real-time environment: streaming topology, Flink operators
 - **18:20 - 18:40:** _Break_
-- **18:40 - 19:00:** Moving from batch scenario, to a real-time environment: streaming topology, Flink operators
+- **18:40 - 19:00:** Porting the Python-trained XGboost model to Java/Flink
-- **19:00 - 19:20:** Porting the Python-trained XGboost model to Java/Flink
+- **19:00 - 19:20:** Introduction to Docker, building and running the application image
 - **19:20 - 19:40:** Tips for improving the solution, hands-on exercises
 - **19:40 - 20:00:** Q&A, sharing practical experiences